nmalinow/nmalinow.github.io/awspricing.md

 data = r.json()
 ```

-# Extracting values of keys from nested JSON
+### Extracting values of keys from nested JSON
 Seeing as the region and URL values I was looking for were nested, I used a function to extract values from any key I needed.
 ```
 def json_extract(obj, key):
-    """Recursively fetch values from nested JSON."""
+    # Recursively fetch values from nested JSON.
     arr = []

     def extract(obj, arr, key):
-        """Recursively search for values of key in JSON tree.""" if isinstance(obj, dict):
+        # Recursively search for values of key in JSON tree.
+        if isinstance(obj, dict):
             for k, v in obj.items():
                 if isinstance(v, (dict, list)):